American Labor Party: Rise and internal struggles

 American Labor Party rally to re-elect President Franklin D. Roosevelt, 1940.

 Communists in the ALP opposed reelecting Roosevelt in the 1940 presidential election and the party's leadership started an attempt to remove them from the party.
 The party condemned the Molotov–Ribbentrop Pact.
 Fights broke out at the party's convention on September 14, 1940, where Roosevelt was given the nomination despite an attempted resolution condemning Roosevelt.

-Vito Marcantonio was a supporter of the Soviet Union.

-Labor activists Victor Alter and Henryk Ehrlich were executed by the Soviets.
+Bundist activists Victor Alter and Henryk Ehrlich were executed by the Soviets.
 Anti-communists in the ALP condemned their deaths while communists defended the Soviet Union.
+Vito Marcantonio was also a supporter of the Soviet Union.
 This debate was one of the major issues in the party's county committee elections in 1943, and the left-wing gained control over the Bronx affiliate.

 Hillman, a member of the left-wing, threatened to have the ACWA become involved in the 1944 state committee elections if the party's leadership voted against a proposal to increase union control over the party.
 The right-wing rejected it.
 Adolf A. Berle and Eleanor Roosevelt supported the party's right-wing while Franklin Roosevelt wanted to avoid conflict between the factions.
 La Guardia proposed a compromise in which the state executive committee would be divided between the factions and no communist would be on the election slate.
 Hillman accepted the proposal, but Dubinsky rejected it.
 The left-wing won 620 of the 750 committee seats.

 The Liberal Party of New York was formed in opposition to the ALP by Paul Blanshard, August Claessens, Harry W. Laidler, and others.